the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Done

 - [x] 20191029 look into writing lab readme's as slides using Marp, but decided against it for now, because wasn't able to find a solution that looked good in both github readme format (and typora) and marp
+- [x] 20191030 1 update Pipfile
+  - tensorflow 1.15 seems to depend on functools32 which can't be installed for python3
+  - tensorflow 1.14 has the dual -gpu and not-gpu nature, which is a little annoying, but fine
+  - tensorflow 2.0 also has dual gpu
+  - python3.7 has trouble installing a dependency of wandb (forgot the name)
+  - settled on python3.6 and tensorflow 1.14